 When you invest money, it’s possible that you may have to pay tax on any profits that you make.

 If you choose an Individual Savings Account (ISA) then you won’t pay any Income or Capital Gains Tax on any gains you make on your investments.
-However, investing directly in shares, or in other types of investment, could mean you end up paying tax.
+However, investing directly in shares, or in other types of investment, through taxable accounts could mean you end up paying tax.

 Should you choose a human financial advisor or a robo-advisor?

-Overall, the decision between robo-advisors and financial advisors comes down to your personal preferences.
+Overall, the decision between robo-advisors and financial advisors comes down to your personal preferences and financial needs.

 If you’re satisfied with an investment platform that simply invests your money on your behalf with little to no input needed from you, an automated platform could be a good, low-cost option for you.